Soft And Fluffy Hot Cross Buns

 Raw cookie dough balls are arranged on a blue surface.
 A plaid cloth and a dough scraper are visible at the corners.

-Step 6.
+Step 9.
 Roll each portion into smooth, round balls and evenly space them on a parchment-lined baking sheet.
 Cover the dough with a towel and place it in a warm spot for 30-45 minutes for the second rise.
+After the second rise, the buns should look puffy and slightly risen.

 Twenty-four cookie dough balls evenly spaced on a turquoise baking tray.